 Ph.D.
 Tuition Costs

-Most Ph.D. programs at MIT follow the standard graduate tuition rates.
-The entire regular tuition for doctoral programs at MIT is $30,995.
+Most Ph.D. programs at MIT follow the standard graduate tuition rates, unless a program or registration status has a different rate.
+For 2026–2027, full regular graduate tuition is $33,360 per term, or $66,720 for the fall and spring terms.
+Doctoral students approved for non-resident tuition have different rates.
 Academic expenses for international students play a crucial role in your study abroad experience.
 You must manage these expenses to the best of your abilities so that they do not hinder your education.
 Preparing a financial plan would greatly help with managing your costs.

 Other Academic Costs at MIT